2013 Shahbag protests: Political response

 State Minister for Law, Quamrul Islam, said that the verdict against Abdul Quader Mollah could have been different if people had taken to the streets sooner.
 The government is planning to file appeals with the Supreme Court contesting the sentence for Mollah.
 On 11 February the Cabinet approved proposed amendments to the International Crimes (Tribunals) Act 1973, introducing a provision for plaintiffs to appeal verdicts handed down by the tribunal.
 This amendment, if passed, would enable the state to appeal Mollah's life sentence.

 Jamaat-e-Islami, which was already staging protests against the impending trial of its leaders, called for a general strike.
 Jamaat continues to demand that the international war crimes tribunal be stopped and its party leaders freed.
 Jamaat supporters had staged nationwide demonstrations with increasing frequency from November 2012 to February 2013, demanding the release of its leaders.
 Actions included firing gunshots, smashing and setting fire to vehicles and detonating homemade bombs.
 Violence was targeted at police stationed in the capital, Dhaka, and major cities such as Rajshahi, Cox's Bazar, Chittagong, Rangpur, Dinajpur and Khulna.
-Several Jamaat-Shibir activists were arrested during the strikes and confrontations with police.
+Several Jamaat-Shibir political activists were arrested during the strikes and confrontations with police.

 Reaction from Bangladeshis abroad

 Bangladeshis abroad have expressed solidarity with the protests through social media websites Facebook and Twitter.
 Demonstrations of solidarity have also taken place in Australia, Malaysia, Germany, and the United States.

 Bangladeshis in New York City joined in a symbolic protest on 9 February at Diversity Plaza in Jackson Heights.
 A mass sit-in was organised by the Bangladeshi community in Sydney on 10 February at the International Mother Language Monument in Sydney Ashfield Park.
-At a rally at the Angel Statue in Melbourne, demonstrators signed a petition to Bangladeshi Prime Minister Sheikh Hasina demanding death for war criminals.
-Bangladeshis in Taiwan also expressed their solidarity with the Shahbag protests on 10 February.

-On 10 February, Bangladeshi students gathered at Rutgers University in New Jersey to express solidarity with the Shahbag protests.
-Bangladeshi residents joined the students to express their support.
-Bangladeshi students at the University of Delaware and nearby residents demonstrated their solidarity with the Shahbag movement on 15 February at a busy intersection in Newark, Delaware.
-A candlelight vigil was held that evening for Rajib, a blogger and activist who was killed several hours before the demonstration.
+At a rally at the Angel Statue in Melbourne, demonstrators signed a petition to Bangladeshi Prime Minister Sheikh Hasina demanding death for war criminals.On 10 February, Bangladeshi students gathered at Rutgers University in New Jersey to express solidarity with the Shahbagh protests.
+Bangladeshi students at the University of Delaware and nearby residents demonstrated their solidarity with the Shahbagh movement on 15 February at a busy intersection in Newark, Delaware.
+A candlelight vigil was held that evening for Rajib, a blogger and human rights activist who was killed several hours before the demonstration.

-In London, protesters at Altab Ali Park in solidarity for Shahbag were attacked by Jamaat-e-Islami supporters.
+In London, protesters at Altab Ali Park in solidarity for Shahbagh were attacked by Jamaat-e-Islami supporters.
 Protests are held at the park every week by both sides.

 International response

-On 18 February British Foreign Office minister Sayeeda Warsi hailed the Shahbag Square protests, describing them as peaceful, productive and non-violent.
+On 18 February British Foreign Office minister Sayeeda Warsi hailed the Shahbagh Square protests, describing them as peaceful, productive and non-violent.
 An article in the Fletcher Forum of World Affairs by Suzannah Linton on 27 February expressed concern about "bloodlust in Bangladesh" and called on the international community to steer the process towards international standards.
-William Nicholas Gomes, human rights activist and journalist criticised the shahabg protests.
-Indian government supported this movement from the first place.